-This sweet & savory Greek bell pepper pie is super easy to make with phyllo, feta and extra virgin olive oil and it makes a delicious light summer lunch.
+This sweet & savory pie is super easy to make with phyllo, feta and extra virgin olive oil and it makes a delicious light summer lunch.

 This Greek bell pepper pie recipe is one of the gifts I got recently from my family.
-Katie, my godmother gave it to me and I will be eternally grateful.
-She is one of the greatest cooks I have ever encountered just like her mom was, my sweet grandma Evgenia.
+Katie, my godmother gave it to me.
+She is one of the best cooks I have ever encountered just like her mom was, grandma Evgenia.
 So the minute I saw the recipe in my inbox I knew it would be a good one.
-Katie promised to send more recipes over, she has some from grandma that are absolutely delicious and precious.
+Katie promised to send more recipes over, she has some from grandma that are delicious and precious.
 My goal is to present them to you as best as I can and do them justice.

-You can tweak this Greek bell pepper pie recipe by not adding any cheese and it is immediately vegan.
-You can also choose to use one kind of bell peppers.
+- You can choose to use one kind of bell peppers.
 If you choose green the pie will be less sweet and more tangy.
 All red or yellow it will be sweeter.
 There are many combinations for you to try and tailor it to your liking.

 - 2 red bell peppers julienne